AlexRaudvee/Sentiment_Analysis_Tiwitter/README.md

   imports.py - all imports used for the code

+  create_database.ipynb - file where we create the database

+  retriving_data.ipynb - in this file we exploring the data that we have

+  sentiment_analysis.ipynb - in this file we provide sentiment analisis on Tweets

   loading_data.py - code that is used for loading all json data in the database

   visualizations.ipynb - code for visualizations